icon-bg

 Free under 100 assets Web interface only

-Easy to setup Only Windows installation
+Easy to set up Only Windows installation

 Gradual learning curve No multi-user access